 Certainly, the pros can be rattled off like a shopping list: reduces waste and is environmentally sustainable, promotes safety because construction takes place in a controlled factory setting, saves time during construction, cost-effective because of the reduction in on-site work and promotes the use of lightweight materials that aid in passive design, to name a few.
-The following five projects by some of the very best in the business disrupt outdated stereotypes of what a prefab house looks like.
+The following five projects by some of the very best in the business disrupt outdated stereotypes of what prefab homes looks like.

 Clydesdale House, Archiblox

 Archiblox’s Clydesdale House comprises two separate quarters – the main house and a guest pod, both of which were prefabricated and constructed off-site.
 This was the most cost-effective building option for the clients due to the remoteness of the rugged 8.5-hectare site and once the lightweight timber modules were transported by truck to the property, all on-site work only took three weeks.
 It’s the quintessential Aussie getaway and appeals as much for its robust exterior as for its relaxed yet elegant interior.
-Clydesdale House is also an excellent study in passive design to achieve a high degree of comfort, from the correctly oriented quarters that enable cross ventilation to the positioning of the guest pod so it doubles as a shading device for the main house.
+Clydesdale House is also an excellent study in passive design and kit homes Australia to achieve a high degree of comfort, from the correctly oriented quarters that enable cross ventilation to the positioning of the guest pod so it doubles as a shading device for the main house.

 Photography by Tatjana Plitt